 In Garrotxa, I’d suggest La Garrotxa Volcanic Natural Park and the Alta Garrotxa area.
 The La Garrotxa Volcanic Natural Park is a great place for hiking and walking with a number of trails and paths, and here is a list of walking itineraries within the park.
 Alta Garrotxa Area of Natural Interest has a number of hiking paths which can be started in either Montagut or Saderness and hikers can follow trails up to Sant Aniol d’Aguja with trail highlights including the Church of Santa Cecilia, Pont d’en Valentí (medieval stone bridge), gorges, sheer cliffs at Salt de la Núvia, and small caves such as Cova del Bisbe.
 This is also a popular place for climbers.

 In Ripollès, consider doing some mountain hiking and take the rack railway up to Vall de Núria for some hiking which offers a range of easy round trip hikes to difficult peak hikes that require staying overnight in mountain refuges.
-Or consider other trails throughout the region such as the smugglers’ trail in Beget (Route 17 Ripollès) or an easy shady hike from Camprodon to Cavallera tower (Route 8 Ripollès).
+Or consider one of the many trails in the Vall de Camprodon (Camprodon Valley) such as the La Ruta de les Cabanyes de Pastor which follows a trail of stone shepards’ huts beginning in Villalonga de Ter, the smugglers’ trail in Beget (Route 17 Ripollès), or an easy shady hike from Camprodon to Cavallera tower (Route 8 Ripollès).

 In the La Cerdanya region, you’ll find a number of signposted trails of varying difficulty levels, including thematic routes such as paths that go through the region’s historical villages and the Camí dels Bons Homes (Way of the Good Men).
 Many start or go through Puigcerdà which is a good place to get local hiking information for the area.